 At the end of the day, consumer laws are there to protect our valued customers.
 We want to keep our customers happy so they keep coming back to us (and also to avoid unwanted regulator attention) – so make sure you’re up-to-speed with them!

----Pssst: Did you know I offer Marketing Claims Reviews, which can help you avoid making false and misleading claims?
+Did you know I can help you avoid making false and misleading claims?
+Some examples of the types of questions I can answer for you are:

 - Can I say my product is natural and/or organic?